Index > Identify > Amphibians > Great Crested Newts >

 Size: Up to 17cm in length

-Life Span: Usually 6 years, but there are records of some living for 15 years or more.
+Life Span: Usually 6 years, but there are records of some living for over 15 years

 Special features: The great crested newt is a protected species.
 It is illegal to catch or handle great crested newts unless they are in immediate danger.